 Heart: It’s great that you thought of bringing back the human face to customer service.
 So, were you ever a wild child?

-MV: I was a very wild child, super idiotic.
+MV: I was a very wild child.
+Super idiotic too.
 I was.
 Remember, the only place in Fiji was my room that I hung out in.
 And I hung out there all the time.
 That’s how it was, my room, my school, or the ashram and then come back to my room.
 There was a library but I had read all the books over and over again.
-So was ready to get out of Fiji and go see something totally different.
+So I was ready to get out of Fiji and go see something totally different.
 Something new.

 Heart: Who made the decision to move to the United States?

 MV: My father.
 Actually my sister and I were going to go to New Zealand for higher education.
-But then he decided we will move here as a family, which I think was a great decision in the end.
+But then he decided we will move here as a family, which I think in the end was a great decision.
 Because, it makes a difference that your family is close by.
 A lot of people’s families are not here.

 When I need help, they are there for me.
 When I need help with babysitting my kids, they’re there, you know what I mean?
 My father is very loving.
 I’ve not seen a man that secure and loving in my entire life.
 And I remember this one time, I was working and I was on a conference call.
 And he was so amazed that I was talking like this in a call.
 He had never seen me in that avatar.
 To him, I was still that clueless girl in my room.
 And he brings me my afternoon tea and he’s like, “Salaam madam.” and salutes me.
 (Laughs)